forbole/juno/README.md

 ## Usage

-Farium internally runs a single worker that consumes from a single queue.
+Juno internally runs a single worker that consumes from a single queue.
 The queue contains block heights to aggregate and export to Postgres.
 Initially, it will export data starting from the latest block height it has stored until the latest known height on the chain.
 Any failed job (block height) is re-enqueued.